 All children will be respected and their individuality potential recognised, valued and nurtured.
 Activities and the use of play equipment offer children opportunities to develop in an environment free from prejudice and discrimination.
 Appropriate opportunities will be given to children to explore, acknowledge and value similarities and differences between themselves and others.

 Resources will be chosen to give children a balanced view of the world and an appreciation of the rich diversity of our multi-racial society.
 Materials will be selected to help children develop their self-respect and to respect other people by avoiding stereotypes and derogatory pictures or messages about any group of people.

 We use an online journal to track and record their development & achievements.
 Parents can log on at any time from a computer/tablet or mobile phone and are notified when an observation has been uploaded.

 Children can experience a range of extra-curricular activities such as:

-•Football/Tennis/Basketball/Rugby/Athletics training sessions from a professional coach which is alternated half termly.
+•Football/Tennis/Basketball/Rugby/Athletics and other sport training sessions from a professional coach which is alternated half termly.

 •Weekly French lesson from a French tutor.
 Fun french including numbers, days, greetings, food.
 Learning through games and songs.